krivard/codalab-worksheets-wiki/Home.md

 [![CodaLab.org](http://willum070.github.io/docteam/images/codalab-logo-dinky-pos.png)](http://www.codalab.org)

 Welcome to the CodaLab Wiki, the home of CodaLab documentation.
+This Wiki contains information for both the website and the [bundle service](https://github.com/codalab/codalab-cli).

 *What can you do with CodaLab?*

 * **Join a competition.** Visit the [CodaLab.org competitions page](https://www.codalab.org/competitions) to see a list of current competitions.
 [Find out how to join a competition](User_Participating-in-a-Competition).
 * **Host a competition.** The [Competition Roadmap](User_Competition-Roadmap) shows you everything you need to know to host a CodaLab competition.
-* **Collaborate with worksheets.**
+* **Run experiments and share results with worksheets** (under development).
 * **Contribute to the project.**
     - See [How to Contribute](Dev_How-to-Contribute) to find out how to report bugs, submit feature requests, and contribute your skills as a developer.
     - See [About CodaLab Documentation](Project_About_Documentation) to learn how to make contributions to the CodaLab documentation.